facebookincubator/Glean/README.md

 and note that we need contributors to sign the [Contributor license agreement](https://code.facebook.com/cla) before we can accept your pull request.

+Style guide: for Haskell code, we use `hlint` to check for style issues.
+Lines wrap at 80 columns.
+Code should be -Wall clean.
+For C++, code should compile with Clang or GCC.

 ## Building